jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 The following section describes the steps to update the firmware using Capsule Update as the Corstone-1000 supports UEFI.

-The firmware update process is tested with an invalid capsule (negative capsule update test) and with a valid capsule (positive capsule update test) to validate the robustness and error-handling capabilities of the firmware update mechanism.
+The firmware update process is tested with an invalid capsule (rollback protection capsule update test) and with a valid capsule (positive capsule update test) to validate the robustness and error-handling capabilities of the firmware update mechanism.

 During the positive capsule update test, the Corstone-1000 is given a valid capsule, which it successfully applies, boots up and then reaches the Linux command prompt.

-During the negative capsule update test, the Corstone-1000 is given an outdated capsule with a lower version number, which is expected to be rejected due to its outdated status, thereby retaining the previous firmware.
+During the rollback protection capsule update test, the Corstone-1000 is given an outdated capsule with a lower version number for all payloads, which is expected to be rejected due to its outdated status, thereby retaining the previous firmware.

 Two different capsules (one for each test) are therefore needed to perform the tests.

+The following payloads can be individually updated:

+    - Boot Loader stage 2 (BL2)
+    - Trusted Firmware-M Secure partition (TFM_S)
+    - Firmware Image Package (FIP)
+    - Initial RAM Filesystem (INITRAMFS)

 *****************
 Generate Capsules
 *****************

-U-Boot's ``mkeficapsule`` tool is used to generate capsules.
-It is built automatically for the host machine during the firmware image building process.
+`EDK II's <edk2-repository_>`__ ``GenerateCapsule`` tool is used to generate capsules and is built automatically for the host machine during the firmware image building process.
-The tool can be found in the ``${WORKSPACE}/build/tmp/sysroots-components/x86_64/u-boot-tools-native/usr/bin/mkeficapsule`` directory.
+The tool can be found in the ``${WORKSPACE}/build/tmp/sysroots-components/aarch64/edk2-basetools-native/usr/bin/edk2-BaseTools/BinWrappers/PosixLike/GenerateCapsule`` directory.

-``mkeficapsule`` uses a no-partition image which is created when performing a clean firmware build.
-The no-partition image can be found in the ``${WORKSPACE}/build/tmp/deploy/images/corstone1000-${TARGET}/corstone1000-${TARGET}/corstone1000-${TARGET}_image.nopt`` directory.
+A JSON file containing metadata about the capsule payloads needs to be created using the script found at ``${WORKSPACE}/meta-arm/scripts/generate_capsule_json_multiple.py``.
+This JSON file is required by EDK II's ``GenerateCapsule`` tool to generate the capsule.

 The capsule's default metadata passed can be found in the ``${WORKSPACE}/meta-arm/meta-arm-bsp/recipes-bsp/images/corstone1000-flash-firmware-image.bb`` and ``${WORKSPACE}/meta-arm/kas/corstone1000-image-configuration.yml`` files.